BDC Hamburger Icon

 2. Determine your remote worker communication plan.

-One of the biggest factors you’ll miss from a traditional office setting when managing remote employees is the ability to speak with other workers in person.
-When you can’t discuss issues face-to-face, it’s crucial to have a communication plan in place.
+One of the biggest factors you’ll miss from a traditional office setting when managing a remote team is the ability to speak with other workers in person.
+When you can’t discuss issues face-to-face, it’s crucial to have a communication plan.
+Baumgardner notes business leaders must prioritize creating a worker communication strategy.
+“It is the responsibility of the manager/leader/business owner to maintain communication with team members, to check in on them, create engagement virtually and be the driver of dissemination of information,” Baumgardner explained.

-It’s inconvenient to Skype someone to ask a simple question, and email may not generate a quick response.
+The communication avenues you use will differ by business.
+It can be inconvenient to Skype someone to ask a simple question, and email may not generate a quick enough response.
 Messaging tools are an excellent solution for communicating with remote workers.
-These internal communication tools — including Slack, Basecamp and Zoom — offer a seamless way for your company to stay organized and communicate with each other wherever they are in the world.
+These internal communication apps — including Slack, Basecamp and Zoom — offer a seamless way for your team members to stay organized and communicate wherever they are in the world.

 3. Choose the right remote workers for your remote company.

+Your remote workers will drive your venture’s success.
 As a remote company, you have a vast candidate pool.
 You can hire anyone regardless of location, but they must be a good fit for your business.
+Look for people with excellent remote work skills, such as time management, communication and collaboration.

 Remote businesses can attract high-quality job candidates from various online recruitment websites.
 Once you have a pool of quality candidates, interview them using video conference software and ensure they’re self-motivated.
 Being self-motivated is one of the most crucial qualities in a remote employee because you can’t constantly manage them.